Ontario Provincial Confederation of Regions Party

-The Ontario Provincial Confederation of Regions Party is a minor political party in Ontario, Canada, the provincial branch of the now-defunct Confederation of Regions Party of Canada.
-The party was founded in 1989, around the time the federal CoR was dissolved, and remains the last Confederation of Regions Party in Canada.
+The Ontario Provincial Confederation of Regions Party was a minor political party in Ontario, Canada.
+It was the provincial branch of the now-defunct Confederation of Regions Party of Canada.
+The party was founded in 1989, around the time the federal CoR was dissolved, and it remained the last Confederation of Regions Party in Canada until 2025, when it was deregistered.

-The CoR survives only in Ontario, though once a national movement whose original raison d'être was to promote the rights of regions other than Ontario and Quebec, now it advocates for regions within Ontario.
-It has reinvented itself twice: in the 1990s, first in campaigning across mainly rural regions of Ontario with targeted policies, before in the 2000s finding resonance in Northern Ontario and Northeastern Ontario, where it continues to play a minor role in provincial elections.
+The CoR survived only in Ontario.
+However, it was once a national movement whose original raison d'être was to promote the rights of regions other than Ontario and Quebec, it later advocated for regions within Ontario.
+It has reinvented itself twice: in the 1990s, first in campaigning across mainly rural regions of Ontario with targeted policies, before in the 2000s finding resonance in Northern Ontario and Northeastern Ontario, where it continued to play a minor role in provincial elections.

 Party platform

-The party campaigns on the promotion of direct democracy, protection of Canadian heritage and environmental sustainability, while opposing urban sprawl onto farmland, big business and unionization.
+The party campaigned on the promotion of direct democracy, protection of Canadian heritage and environmental sustainability, while opposing urban sprawl onto farmland, big business and unionization.
 The party's proposed health care plan would "give individuals more responsibility over their own health care", however, it would not support a two-tier health care system.

-If elected, the party would hold a referendum on the French Language Services Act, and halt all multicultural funding.
+If elected, the party would hold a referendum on the French Language Services Act and halt all multicultural funding.

 Election results

 Results of recent elections for the Legislative Assembly of Ontario:

 In the 1990 election, CoR candidates in Algoma, Cochrane South, Nickel Belt, Sudbury, Sudbury East and Sault Ste.
 Marie placed ahead of Ontario Progressive Conservative Party candidates.
-The party rapidly declined in popularity, receiving about 0.1% with only 6 candidates province-wide vote in 1995, and then less than 0.01% of the province wide popular vote in the 2 registered candidate 1999, 1 registered candidate 2003, 2 registered candidate 2007, 3 registered candidate 2011, 2 registered candidate 2014 and the 2 registered candidate 2018 elections.
+The party rapidly declined in popularity, receiving about 0.1% with only six candidates province-wide vote in 1995, and then less than 0.01% of the province wide popular vote in the two registered candidate 1999, one registered candidate 2003, two registered candidate 2007, three registered candidate 2011, two registered candidate 2014 and the two registered candidate 2018 elections.

 Typical of that 1999-2018 era was the 2014 General Election.
 The party was only able to field two candidates in the 2014 election.
-Fauzia Sadiq, the party's candidate in Timmins—James Bay campaigned on a platform of eliminating property taxes, cutting government positions & introducing two-year term limits.
+Fauzia Sadiq, the party's candidate in Timmins—James Bay campaigned on a platform of eliminating property taxes, cutting government positions and introducing two-year term limits.
 Sadiq received 61 votes.
 The party's only other candidate was long-time candidate and party president Murray Reid in Renfrew—Nipissing—Pembroke who received 490 votes.